Nonprofit Environmental Education Grants

 Expectations of Grant Recipients

-Should you receive a grant, we will expect the following from you:
+Should you receive a grant, we ask that you fulfill the following conditions:

-1. A statement of how the money was spent; and
+- A statement of how the money was spent;

-2. A written description of the work you were able to accomplish, including copies of papers, reports, or studies you generated, and (if appropriate) any photographs of the project site.
+- A written description of the work you were able to accomplish, including copies of papers, reports, or studies you generated.
 We would be especially interested in any descriptions of the process used to accomplish the work that might be of use to groups thinking of projects similar to your own.
-We would also like to know if you would be willing to share your knowledge or expertise with other groups.
+We would also like to know if you would be willing to share your knowledge or expertise with other groups; and